 Trevor Magnus, DMA Program

-Trevor Magness is an ABD student finishing his doctorate studies in piano under Dr. Ksenia Nosikova at the University of Iowa, where he works as a Teaching Assistant for the music theory program following three years of the standard piano TA as an accompanist and piano instructor.
-He is preparing a recording project on the two sets of character pieces by the living composer Carter Pann (The Piano’s Twelve Sides and Five Serious Pieces).
+Trevor Magness is an ABD student finishing his doctorate studies in piano under Dr. Ksenia Nosikova at the University of Iowa.
+He is completing a recording project on the character piece sets of the contemporary American composer Carter Pann (The Piano’s Twelve Sides and Five Serious Pieces).
 He has worked as a teaching assistant at Iowa for both the Piano and Music Theory programs.
-During his MM degree in Piano under Dr. Tamás Ungár at Texas Christian University, he conducted special studies in counterpoint and in music memory.
-These culminated in two performances from memory of the complete first book of Bach's Well-Tempered Clavier.
+During his MM degree in Piano under Dr. Tamás Ungár at Texas Christian University, he gave two performances from memory of the complete first book of Bach’s Well-Tempered Clavier.
 He is comfortable in all styles from Baroque to Modern, with a penchant for contrapuntal music and other piano pieces with complex writing.
-In addition to performances of Bach's WTC, Trevor has given many solo piano performances in various locations, including Vienna, Fort Worth, Iowa City, Tulsa, Lincoln, St. Louis, Chicago, and multiple locations in Italy.
-He is comfortable in all styles from Baroque to Modern; in the latter he has performed not only standards of the era but also lesser known works and even completely fresh pieces such as those from Carter Pann’s recent 12-piece suite.
+In addition to performances of Bach's WTC, Trevor has given many solo piano performances in various locations, including Vienna, Fort Worth, Iowa City, Tulsa, Lincoln, St. Louis, Chicago, and multiple venues in Italy.
 Trevor has also worked extensively as a collaborative pianist both for vocalists and for all kinds of instrumentalists.
-During his undergraduate years he gave multiple chamber music performances with the Capri Trio: more recent collaborations include performances of the Franck Violin Sonata and Berwald Duo in D; the national premiere of György Kurtág's Ruckblick for trumpet, double bass, and two pianos; and a performance with the Iowa Percussion Ensemble of George Antheil's Ballet Mécanique.
+Distinctive collaborations include the national premiere of György Kurtág's Ruckblick for trumpet, double bass, and two pianos, and a performance with the Iowa Percussion Ensemble of George Antheil's Ballet Mécanique.
 As an undergraduate student of Dr. Paul Barnes at the University of Nebraska-Lincoln, Trevor was the recipient of the 2014 Glenn Korff Distinguished Undergraduate Artist/Scholar Award.
-He has won a number of concerto and piano competitions and is a member of the Pi Kappa Lambda music honor society.
+He has won a number of concerto and solo piano competitions and is a member of the Pi Kappa Lambda music honor society.